enggamar/Deloitte_Clothes/README.md

 ## Note-
 1- All images are Dummy

-2- I have cover and completed all stories mentioned in task sheet.
+2- I have covered and completed all stories mentioned in task sheet.

 ## Splash Screen